babel/notes/2016-07/july-31.md

 - Discussing development on Slack
 - These discussion notes
 - Switching back to github issues
-- Trying to follow other repos (It would be cool to watch a repo/issues only for certain keywords)
+- Trying to follow other repos (it would be cool to watch a repo/issues only for certain keywords)
 - Other efforts (https://github.com/thejameskyle/babel-handbook)
   - Talks: https://www.youtube.com/playlist?list=PLUjGYjn761TW_j4HlBcq_qnJoaSMTlJOH